armoard/armoard/README.md

 I'm an **independent** and **hard-working problem-solver** who enjoys **learning** and **building things from scratch**.
 I'm always open to **learning new ideas**, and I genuinely appreciate any **advice** or **feedback** that helps me grow.
+All of my projects, if not hosted, include a descriptive README with clear instructions on how to run them on your local machine.

 Feel free to contact me at **aagustinarmoaa@gmail.com**.
 ## Technologies